ENVT3060 Soil–Plant Interactions

-- Indicative assessments in this unit are as follows: (1) short tests covering the interactive web-based material (10 per cent); (2) a major report covering the group project (30 per cent); and (3) a final two-hour written examination (60 per cent).
+- Indicative assessments in this unit are as follows: (1) short tests covering the interactive web-based material (10 per cent); (2) a preschedule (5%) and a major report (25%) covering the group project (total of 30 per cent); and (3) a final two-hour written examination (60 per cent).
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.